simiyu17/instant-messaging-app/README.md

 ## How to run
 - Easy way of running both back-end and frond-end is to use docker.
 Change directory to this directory (directory containing this README.md file).
-- For first time run `docker-compose up -d --build`.
+- For first time run `docker-compose up -d --build` first time and just `docker-compose up -d` anytime later as long as you have not removed the images.
 This command will build both API and client and start them in docker.
 This might take a few minutes.
 - Open your browser to go to `http://localhost:4200/`.
 - You can either login or sign up.
 - Sign up more than one user for you to chat.